tpeczek/Demo.AspNetCore.RSocket/README.md

 # Demo.AspNetCore.RSocket

-Sample application trying to run RSocket server on top of ASP.NET Core primitives for non-HTTP servers.
+POC application trying to run RSocket server on top of ASP.NET Core primitives for non-HTTP servers.
 You can read more here:

 - []()